nuejs/nue/packages/nuejs.org/docs/settings.md

 The scripts, styles and components are automatically included in the page dependency tree similar to how data is propagated.
-The assets on the application root are included in all pages in the app and sub-directory assets are included on the pages in that sub-directory.
+The assets on the application root are included in all pages in the app and subdirectory assets are included on the pages in that subdirectory.
 For example: